lalalawson/atech-orbital/README.md

 - [x] App skeleton done, with basic functionalities such as navigating to other pages / having a drawer
 - [x] A set of avatars drawn and animated
 - [x] Implement the avatar into the app
+- [x] Implement a to-do list features

 2. Milestone 2 (29 June 2020):

 - [ ] User log-in & authentication with Firebase is completed
-- [ ] Timer function implemented
+- [ ] Pomodoro Timer function implemented
-- [ ] To-Do list function implemented
+- [ ] Improve To-Do list features implemented (group them into categories etc)
 - [ ] Start designing pet's home page & allow for edits to decorations